Last updated November 9, 2023

 Why do we collect, hold and use your Personal Information?

 The information we collect is used to determine aspects of personality and behaviours at work.
-Reports contain insights into personality types and behaviours.
+Reports contain insights into work preferences and behaviours.
 We use that information to generate the Reports, to generate aggregated group Reports and for Research purposes.
 When the information is used for Research purposes the information is de-identified.

 We collect, hold and use your personal information so that we can: